EMERALD is an evidence-driven program for adults experiencing early signs that their mental wellbeing needs proactive attention.

 - Check you meet the eligibility criteria (see 'Who Emerald is for')

-- Commit to at least three hours per week for eight weeks to your appointments and learning modules
+- Commit 2-3 hours per week for 8 weeks to your appointments and learning modules.

 Log in to EMERALD Learning to access your learning modules